Essential Pet Vaccinations

 Vaccines are a critical component in your pet’s health care program.
 They are the most effective method for the prevention of disease in cats and dogs.
 Furthermore, they continually improve to provide your companion with the highest level of protection.
 Here in Laurel, our veterinarians place great emphasis on pet vaccinations and the role they play in keeping our animals healthy and happy from year to year.

-Pet Vaccinations We Recommend
+Vaccinations We Recommend for Dogs and Cats

 Even strictly-indoor pets can be at risk of coming into contact with harmful pathogens.
 Below are the vaccines we recommend for cats and dogs to ensure optimal protection: